University at Buffalo School of Law, The State University of New York

 The Advanced Standing Two-Year JD for Internationally Trained Lawyers allows professionals who already have a first degree in law from outside the United States to earn a JD in two years rather than three.
 It provides a more thorough immersion experience in US law and legal education than a traditional one-year LLM program.
 Highly qualified students who are proficient in English and who wish to sit for the New York State Bar exam are our ideal candidates.

 Advanced Standing Two-Year JD students take the first-year curriculum and are part of the incoming JD class.
-In the second year, students take mostly electives in research, classroom instruction, and experiential learning with an opportunity to participate in our New York City Program in Finance and Law.
+In the second year, students take mostly electives in research, classroom instruction, and experiential learning with an opportunity to participate in our New York City Program in Business and Law.

 LLM Programs

-UB School of Law offers four LLM programs for students who already hold a first degree in law, including the General LLM, the Criminal Law LLM, and the Cross-Border Legal Studies LLM.
+UB School of Law offers three LLM programs for students who already hold a first degree in law, including the General LLM, the Criminal Law LLM, and the Cross-Border Legal Studies LLM.
 These programs offer special courses designed to introduce international students to American law and to prepare them for the New York State Bar exam.
 All students benefit from our small-group, personalized approach that allows them to design their own curriculum.

 The General LLM provides professionals with the flexibility to create a highly specialized course of study that draws on our excellence in research, classroom instruction, and experiential learning.
 LLM students have access to nearly all of the courses offered at the law school and can spend their time focusing primarily on the wide range of subjects offered each semester (including those students who need an LLM to become eligible to sit for the New York Bar Exam).
 Students can also engage in research, working closely with a member of our faculty on a master’s thesis or an independent study.
 And they can take advantage of the many opportunities to learn law and the legal profession through our pioneering clinical programs, externships, and judicial clerkships.
 Admitted students receive one-on-one academic advisement in the selection of their courses to help them navigate through our substantial range of course offerings and practical learning opportunities.

 The Criminal Law LLM builds on the University at Buffalo School of Law’s strength in the interdisciplinary study of criminal law and the work of the Buffalo Criminal Law Center.
 Our Criminal Law LLM was the first of its kind in the United States and continues to be one of the only such programs.
 This program has attracted lawyers and professors from all over the world who intend to teach, do policy work, or serve as prosecutors or judges in their home jurisdictions.
-Criminal Law LLM students are advised by Professor Luis Chiesa, an internationally known criminal law scholar with extensive experience in Spain and Latin America.

 JSD Program